angeli97/rafDuringRenderMicrobenchmark/README.md

 ## Methods and goals

-The purpose of this microbenchmarking code is to determine whether or not calling rAF many times near a render call impacts performance.
+The purpose of this microbenchmarking code is to determine whether or not calling rAF many times on a page (during each component render) impacts performance.
 The two benchmark functions are `renderWithoutRaf()` and `renderWithRaf`.
 Both functions render a simple React component, but one calls rAF directly after calling render, whereas the other does not.

 ## How to run the microbenchmark